 Dodson's research lives at the intersection of somatic theory and social phenomena examining the cultural influence on the body and its causal relationship to both self-identity and community identities.
 She was recently commissioned by artsIDAHO and the National Endowment for the Arts on more than one occasion to produce choreographies for the screen and proscenium spaces inspired by her original scholarly research using queer theoretical framework to analyze media perpetuation of sex-based binaries.

 Dodson has performed with various companies and artists as a soloist, duet, and corps dancer as both a permanent and guest artist for over 20 years--including but not limited to performances with Merce Cunningham, Loretta Livingston, Gesel Mason, Nada Diachenko, Mel Wong, Donald McKayle, Israel "El" Gabriel, Architexture Dance Company, Boston Ballet, and the Gilbert Reed Ballet.
 Her original scholarly and creative research has been invited for presentation at the Hawaii International Conference in Arts and Humanities and FEM + FEST Feminist Art Festival while movement research has been presented at the Colorado Dance Education Organization and American College Dance Association Northwest Conference in 2019 and 2020.
 Her choreography has been commissioned and featured nationally and internationally in Kyriat Ono and Herzliya Pituach, Israel; Boulder, Longmont, Louisville, Paonia, and Lafayette, Colorado; Templeton, Arroyo Grande, Morro Bay, San Luis Obispo, Irvine, and Santa Cruz, California; Spokane, Washington; and Moscow, Idaho.
-In 2020 the Idaho Commission on the Arts and the National Endowment for the Arts awarded her with a competitive grant to produce "To the Girl I Was: An Annotation from the Margin" which is scheduled to be screened in the Cascadia Dance & Cinema Festival's 'Future in Focus 2021' program.
+In 2020 the Idaho Commission on the Arts and the National Endowment for the Arts awarded her with a competitive grant to produce "To the Girl I Was" which is scheduled to be screened in the Cascadia Dance & Cinema Festival's 'Future in Focus 2021' program.

 Photo credits (top to bottom): Daniel Beahm, Wojciech Mochniej,